roniantoniius/FastAPI/README.md

 # FastAPI Framework: Roni Antonius Playground
 ### FastAPI for me is a backend to provide a fast and reliable data exchange between different systems and applications using like Restful API or GraphQL API.

+This repo is my playground about trying to explore as much as possible about how to implement FastAPI as an backend.

 ### How to run each folder?

 **Windows**